Money is a powerful tool. And how and where we spend, store and save it has real-world implications.

 When this comes up in conversation, it’s important to keep things calm, rational, and non-preachy.
 I think that’s what happened with my Facebook post – I just managed to strike the right tone.
 I didn’t tell anyone to do anything, I just presented a problem and a solution.
 Everyone’s on their own journey, and is figuring this stuff out at their own pace.
 So if you can help them navigate it at their own speed, that’s a big win (for you and for the planet!).

 We’re proud to have Tristan as a Bank Australia customer.
-Find out more about Tristan and our People Australia Needs campaign here.
+Find out more about Tristan and other Bank Australia people here.